How to Signal When You Are Borrowing the Words and Ideas of Other Writers

 In order not to plagiarize, you must clearly signal when you are using words borrowed from another writer.

 In order not to plagiarize, you must clearly signal when you are using words borrowed from another writer.
 How do you do this?
 First, be sure to enclose any words that you borrow from another writer in quotation marks.
-Second, use attributional phrases to signal that the ideas and words you are conveying originate with another writer.
+Second, use signal phrases to show that the ideas and words you are conveying originate with another writer.

-The simplest attributional phrases look like the ones below:
+The simplest signal phrases look like the ones below:

 · According to _____, “…” (#).
 Direct quote